alexstroukov/react-slex-form/readme.md

-# Slex Router
+# Slex Form

 ```
-$ npm install slex-router
+$ npm install slex-form
 ```

-`react-slex-form` is a component driven router implementation for `react`.
+`react-slex-form` is a component driven form implementation for `react`.
 It is connected to `slex-store` via `react-slex-store` and its state is kept in its own store similar to `redux-form`.

 Sync and async validation is built into the value change workflow by default.